Tumors of the pituitary gland and other related conditions such as Rathke’s cleft cyst and craniopharyngioma are often challenging to diagnose.

 An accurate pituitary tumor diagnosis usually involves hormone tests and an MRI scan of the pituitary gland.

-Hormone Testing for Pituitary Tumors
+Hormone Blood Testing to Diagnose Pituitary Tumors

 The first step in diagnosing a pituitary tumor is often a blood test to check for hormone imbalances.
 Because the pituitary gland plays an important role in hormone production, the presence of a tumor can lead to an imbalance of certain hormones in the body.

-Most pituitary tumors (called functioning pituitary adenomas) create imbalances because they secrete hormones, leading to too much of a given hormone in the body.
+Most pituitary tumors (called functioning pituitary adenomas) create hormone imbalances because they secrete hormones, leading to too much of a given one in the body.
 These excess amounts have what’s known as a cascading effect, triggering the overproduction of other hormones that may actually be the cause of the symptoms a patient is experiencing.
 For example, when diagnosing an ACTH-secreting tumor, doctors check for abnormally high levels of ACTH as well as the hormone cortisol.

 To diagnose functional pituitary adenomas, doctors may run blood tests or other diagnostic tests to look for abnormally high amounts of: